james-horbury/texview/README.md

 # OpenGL Depth Test

-This is an introductory exercise in the coordinate systems section of [learnopengl.com](https://learnopengl.com/Getting-started/Coordinate-Systems), created by [Joey DeVries](https://github.com/JoeyDeVries).
+This is an adaptation of an introductory exercise in the coordinate systems section of [learnopengl.com](https://learnopengl.com/Getting-started/Coordinate-Systems), created by [Joey DeVries](https://github.com/JoeyDeVries).
 The [GLFW](https://github.com/glfw/glfw) library will be built locally to ensure compatability and stability across environments.

 # How to Run